rrouhani/docs/concepts/index.md

 ## Stellar Concepts

-This is where we have the concepts.
+This is where we have the concepts.Concepts will cover things like Offers, Content, Targeting, ...